 The line starting with config describes some capabilities for the device.
 It seems that the device knows how to do DMA, to transfer bytes from the disk to the memory of the machine without direct intervention from the processor.
 We know this because the number right after dmactl is not zero.
-We can use the ctl file to ask the device driver not to use DMA for this device dmactl.
-It does not really matter what this is, but it matters that it is zero, meaning that there would be no further DMA for this disk.
-This can slow down the system, and it is better to enable it again.
+We can use the ctl file to ask the device driver not to use DMA for this device

 '''

 ; echo dma off >/dev/sdD0/ct1

 ; grep dma /dev/sdD0/ct1

-config 85C4 capabilities 0F00 dma 00550004 dmact1 00000000
+config 85C4 capabilities 0F00 dma 00550004 dmactl 00000000

 '''